The BEST Thanksgiving stuffing! Based on my family's classic recipe, it's rich and savory, made with fresh herbs, celery, butter, and leeks.

 Unlike the stuffing recipes I’ve shared in the past (see here or here), this one is fairly traditional.
 I make it with these basic ingredients:

 - Bread, of course!
 Steer clear of pre-sliced sandwich bread for this recipe.
-You want a loaf that’s crusty and flavorful, preferably sourdough.
+You want a type of bread that’s crusty and flavorful, preferably sourdough or French bread.
 Stale bread works best here, so I recommend buying it one to three days in advance.

 - Leeks – I love their sweet, oniony flavor with the herbs and celery in this recipe.
 If you don’t cook with leeks often, check out this post to learn how to cut and clean them!